FINNGEN/phenotype-matching/README.md

 FG endpoints: http://results.finngen.fi/static/FINNGEN_ENDPOINTS_DF4_V2.zip (needs to be converted to utf-8 if redonwloaded)
 UKBB endpoint listing: ??

+## Input data

+### Phecode/ICD10 endpoints
+The file should contain a column for the Phecode/ICD10 code, and a column for its type, which can be either 'phecode' or 'icd10'.
+The user is responsible for filtering and transforming the input data.

+### Phecode<->ICD10 mapping file
+The file should be a many-to-many mapping for ICD10<->Phecode endpoints, with one mapping per line.
+The file should have a column for the phecodes, as well as one for the icd10s.

+### FinnGen endpoint file
+The file should be the same as the finngen endpoint definitions.

 ## Installation

 Requires python 3 with packages `numpy` and `pandas`